greenplum-db/pxf/server/pxf-jdbc/README.md

 ### Partitioning
 PXF JDBC plugin supports simultaneous access to external database from multiple PXF segments for SELECT queries.
 This feature is called partitioning.

 When partitioning is enabled, a SELECT query is split into a set of multiple queries according to the settings in external table DDL (see description below).
-Each smaller query is called a fragmen.
+Each smaller query is called a fragment.
 Every fragment is processed independently.

+Partitioning over columns of type `ENUM` (see below) affects the output of the EXTERNAL TABLE.

 #### Syntax